 Enamored by his rebellious nature, she follows him... and they fall in love, literally becoming partners in crime.

 The personality of Bonnie Parker has been glamorized as a stunning take of an outlaw, and she has many admirers who think of her and Clyde as folk heroes.
 But make no mistake: Bonnie turned to a life of crime, viewing it as her own act of heroism.

-2. Thelma Yvonne Dickinson and Louise Elizabeth Sawyer (Thelma & Louise)
+2. Thelma Yvonne Dickinson and Louise Elizabeth Sawyer in Thelma & Louise (1991)